Youpen-y/jiajia/README.md

 ### Next generation JIAJIA (SDSM) --- JIAJIA3.0
 JIAJIA is a software distributed shared memory system that written at the beginning of the century.
 What makes it unique is its lock-based consistency.

-As a static library, it provide some usable interfaces to programmer so that they can use it divide their task to run on multiple machines.
+As a static library, it provide usable interfaces to programmer so that they can use it divide their tasks to run on multiple machines.
 [Interfaces](#jiajia30-interfaces)

-What I want to do is mainly include these aspects:
+> This project is implemented and maintained by [@Youpen-y](https://github.com/Youpen-y) and [@segzix](https://github.com/segzix).

+### Target
 - Upgrade it so that it can be adapted to 64-bit machines
-- Redesign some interfaces to increase usability (eg. replace signal-driven IO with event-driven IO epoll in linux system)
+- Redesign some interfaces to increase usability (eg. replace signal-driven IO with event-driven IO epoll in linux system; jia_falloc alloc memory with control flag)
 - Optimize cache design to support LRU
+- Prefetch pages to reduce SIGSEGV triggers
-- Memory pool support to provide finer-grained control on memory allocation
+- Memory pool support to provide finer-grained control on memory allocation(Reconsidering)
 - Adopt RDMA technology to redesign the whole system desing (two directions)
   - RDMA support as a extra function that can be truned on or off.
 It means that there are two side-by-side network protocol stacks in the system, and will use RDMA first if possible.
   - Pure RDMA (pursue extreme performance)